 - Kosher salt and fresh ground pepper, to taste

-In a bowl, toss together all the of the ingredients.
-Season to taste.
-Set aside to marinate for 15 minutes or place in the fridge for several hours.
+In another bowl, whisk together the olive oil, dill, and vinegar.
+Pour over vegetables and season to taste.
+Refrigerate for at least 15 minutes or up to several hours.
 Serve cold or at room temperature.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 4 Serving Size: 1